deeredman1991/Twitch-Plays-Bot/README.md

 ### EXE
-as of today march 2017 the bot runs from a exe that you can  download from the releases tab
+as march 2017 the bot runs from a exe that you can  download from the releases tab

 ### EMU